-Since a peak level in 2004 at 191 Mt, oil production has fallen by 4.6%/year on average to 94 Mt in 2019.
+Since a peak level in 2004 at 191 Mt, oil production fell by 4.6%/year on average until 2019 and remained stable in 2020 (94 Mt).
 Approximately 70% of the production is extracted in the Bay of Campeche, in the south of the Gulf of Mexico (offshore).
-Mexico's sliding oil production is mainly explained by the decline of the Cantarell field (0.16 mb/d in 2018 compared to 2 mb/d in 2004).
-Around 64% of the production is exported (60 Mt in 2019).
+Mexico's sliding oil production is mainly explained by the decline of the Cantarell field (from 2 mb/d in 2004 to 0.16 mb/d in 2018 and no production since 2019).
+Around 64% of the production is exported (60 Mt in 2020).

 Interactive Chart Mexico Crude Oil Production

 Oil Products Consumption

 The consumption of oil products dropped by 20% in 2020, to 66 Mt.
 It has been decreasing since 2012 with an acceleration since 2016 (-3.3%/year over 2016-2019 compared to -0.7%/year over 2012-2016).
 Between 2005 and 2012, it remained largely stable (around 90 Mt).